Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 100% description coverage for all three parameters.
-The description does not add significant meaning beyond what the schema already provides, so baseline 3 is appropriate.
+Schema coverage is 100% with clear descriptions for all three parameters.
+The description does not add extra meaning beyond what is in the schema, but the baseline of 3 is appropriate given full schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.